Lesson 1.5

 Continuous Visual on Drone

-Keeping constant visual contact at all times during flight is vital not only for controlling the drone but also for scanning the airspace to spot any potential traffic risks.
+Keeping constant visual contact at all times during flight is vital not only for controlling the drone but also for scanning the airspace to spot potential risks.

 The remote pilot may enlist a visual observer to assist in maintaining VLOS.
 The observer must maintain direct communication with the remote pilot and share the responsibility for maintaining visual line of sight.